mtbuffum/mtbuffum/README.md

 ## About Me

-I'm an Electrical and Computer Engineering student at The University of Colorado Boulder, minoring in Computer Science.
-I'm passionate about data analysis and machine learning models, and I'm eager to grow my skills in software development.
+Hi, I’m Mason an Electrical & Computer Engineering student at CU Boulder with a focus on AI, embedded systems, and real-world engineering.

+I build end-to-end systems that combine machine learning, computer vision, and hardware including SLAM pipelines, AI models, and ESP32-based devices.
+I’m particularly interested in perception systems, robotics, and scalable AI applications.

+My goal is to develop intelligent systems that operate reliably in real environments and to grow into an engineer capable of building and leading impactful technology.

 ## Skills & Experience